-Half moons of delicata squash get tossed with maple syrup and Dijon mustard, and are roasted until caramelized (learn more about roasting delicata squash in this post).
+Half moons of Delicata squash (or any winter squash variety - see below!) get tossed with maple syrup and Dijon mustard, and are roasted until caramelized (learn more about roasting Delicata squash in this post).
 They get layered into a salad of mixed greens with roasted nuts, pomegranate seeds, creamy goat cheese, and a maple balsamic dressing.
 The squash can be roasted several hours in advance, and the dressing can be made days ahead of time, meaning all I have to do once my guests arrive is arrange the salad on serving plates.
 Voila, things just got fancy up in here.

 - As far as the greens go, I prefer a mix with something slightly bitter, such as radicchio, arugula and/or baby mustard greens.
 However, nearly any leafy green thing will do.
 I've made this roasted squash salad with everything from baby spinach to arugula to thinly sliced lacinato kale leaves.

 - You can use any roasted nuts you have on hand, but I'm partial to pecans or hazelnuts.
 Sliced almonds, pepitas or pine nuts would also be delicious.
 To roast the nuts, spread them on a baking sheet and pop them in a 375 degree oven for about 5-10 minutes, stirring and checking on them occasionally, until they're fragrant and golden (if you're anything like me, you're going to want to set a timer, as I can't count the number of times I've forgotten and burned nuts!).
 The nuts can be roasted weeks in advance and stored in the fridge or freezer (if you're eating them rather quickly you can store them at room temperature).

 - I love sweet-tart pomegranate seeds, especially now that they're readily available already seeded.
 However, dried cherries or cranberries would be a lovely swap!